iamSelva

 25 years on the frontlines of the Amazon Rainforest

-Guided by the principle that Nature and all forms of life have the inalienable right to exist, the mission of SVSF is to protect the flora and fauna of the Amazon Rainforest, its ancestral indigenous communities and the Galapagos Archipelago and Marine Reserve.
+Guided by the principle that Nature and all forms of life have the inalienable right to exist, the mission of SVSF is to protect the flora and fauna of the Amazon Rainforest and its ancestral indigenous communities.
 Across the globe, we partner with civil society, multilateral & bilateral Organisations, Universities, research institutions and NGO’s in order to attain our objectives.

-Over the past 25 years, SVSF has transcended the realm of hypothesis, as all our Programs and Projects are successfully being implemented in the field for at least ten years.
+Over the past 25 years, Selva Vida sin Fronteras has transcended the realm of hypothesis, as all our Programs and Projects are successfully being implemented in the field for at least ten years.

 What we do